-BEST NOTIFICATION OF EXPLANATION OF DEPARTURE PRACTICE RECOMMEN DEPARTURE DATION Principle 2.1 A majority of directors are not independent Currently, one of the three directors satisfy the criteria for independence.
+BEST PRACTICE RECOMMEN DATION NOTIFICATION OF DEPARTURE EXPLANATION OF DEPARTURE Principle 2.1 A majority of directors are not independent Currently, two of the four directors satisfy the criteria for independence.
 The Company considers that the expense involved in the recruitment and employment of an additional independent director is not justified given the present size and complexity of its operations.
 Together, the current directors have a broad range of experience, expertise, skills, qualifications and contacts relevant to the business of the Company and have demonstrated that they make quality and independent judgments in the best interests of the Company on all relevant issues.
 Procedures are in place whereby directors having a conflict of interest in relation to a particular item of business must exclude themselves from the meeting before commencement of discussion of the topic.
 It is intended that, subject to the performance of the Company, new candidates for the board will be considered.
-Principles 2.2 and 2.3 The Chairman is the Managing Director of the Company The board considered the position of Norman Kennedy as Chairman and Managing Director to be appropriate as he founded the Company, was a substantial shareholder, had been instrumental in the development of the Company, had a comprehensive knowledge of its operations and had successfully built value for shareholders since the Company listed on the ASX.
-Mr Kennedy's industry experience and his involvement with the Company since its inception are well recognised and viewed positively by shareholders.
-Clear protocols were in place to deal with conflicts of interest.
-Since the death of Mr Kennedy in March 2013 the position of Chair has not been filled and the board are seeking to fill this position with an independent director in the future.
 Principle 2.4 A separate Nomination Committee has not been formed The board has not formed a separate Nomination Committee.
-The full Board consists of three directors and has formed the view that it is more efficient for the board as a whole to deal with matters that would otherwise be dealt with by a Nomination Committee.
+The full Board consists of four directors and has formed the view that it is more efficient for the board as a whole to deal with matters that would otherwise be dealt with by a Nomination Committee.
 Strategies such as reviewing the skill base and experience of existing directors and identification of attributes required in new directors are in place and, if necessary, appropriate independent consultants will be engaged to identify possible new candidates for the board.
-Principle 4.2 The Audit Committee consists of two members; one executive and one independent non- executive director An Audit Committee has been established and has a formal charter.
-The Audit Committee is not in compliance with the Guidelines in that it has less than three members, one of whom is an executive director and the majority of members are non independent.
+Principle 4.2 The Audit Committee consists of three members; one executive and two independent non- executive directors An Audit Committee has been established and has a formal charter.
+The Audit Committee is not in compliance with the Guidelines as all members are not non-executive directors however a majority of members are independent.
 To safeguard the integrity of financial reporting, the Chairman of the Audit Committee is a non-executive director who is independent and regular sessions are held with the external auditors in the absence of management to discuss any issues or concerns the auditors may have.
 Separate audit committee meetings are held to finalise annual and half yearly financial reports before recommending approval by the board.
-Principle 8.2 The Remuneration Committee consists of two members; one executive and one independent non- executive director A Remuneration Committee with a formal charter has been established The Remuneration Committee is not in compliance with the Guidelines in that it has less than three members and the majority of members are not independent.
-To safeguard the integrity of Remuneration setting the Chair of the Remuneration Committee is independent.
+Principle 8.2 The Remuneration Committee consists of two members; one executive and one independent non- executive director A Remuneration Committee with a formal charter has been established.
+The Remuneration Committee is not in compliance with the Guidelines in that it has less than three members and the majority of members are not independent.
+To safeguard the integrity of remuneration setting the Chair of the Remuneration Committee is independent.